MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

 ### SQL Server connection issue due to closed ports

 When connecting with the Dataverse connector, you may encounter an **Unable to connect** error indicating that a network or instance-specific error occurred while establishing a connection to SQL Server.
-This is likely caused by the TCP ports 1433 and 5558 being blocked during connection.
+This error is likely caused by the TCP ports 1433 and 5558 being blocked during connection.
 Visit this [article](/powerapps/developer/data-platform/dataverse-sql-query#blocked-ports) to troubleshoot the blocked port error.